◀ Back

 Process

 I started with trying to find a a good library to record, and playback, audio.
 I settled with FMod since that's a Library that I have some experience with.
 It would also simplify the proximity part.
-The goal with FMod was to then extract raw data, in form of a char pointer, and then send it to another client for playback.
+The goal with FMod was to then extract raw data, in form of a char pointer, from the sound and then send it to another client for recreation of the sound.

 Result